open-voice-interoperability/website/site/content/about/_index.md

   - heading: Governance
     imageUrl: /img/1x1-white-pixel.png
     textHTML: >-
-      <p>The Open Voice Network is an independently funded and governed non-profit industry association which operates as a directed fund of the Linux Foundation. </p>
+      <p>The Open Voice Network is an independently funded and governed non-profit industry association which operates as an open source association of the Linux Foundation.</p>
-      <p>Financial support for the Open Voice Network comes from sponsoring enterprises and entities.
-Strategic direction, by a Steering Committee comprised of senior executives of sponsor organizations.
-Day-to-day management is provided by an Executive Director who reports to the Steering Committee, as well as the chairs of the Open Voice Network standing committees and moderators of the Open Voice Network communities. </p>
+      <p>Financial support for OVON comes from sponsoring enterprises and organizations.
+Governance and strategic direction is provided by a Steering Committee of senior executives of sponsor organizations.
+Reporting to the Steering Committee is the Executive Director (responsible for day-to-day management), and the chairs of the OVON standing committees and moderators of OVON communities.</p>
-      <p>As a directed fund of the Linux Foundation, the Open Voice Network enjoys access to the expertise, and shared legal, operational, and marketing services, of the LF, a world leader in the creation of open source projects and ecosystems.</p>
+      <p>As a directed fund of the Linux Foundation, OVON enjoys access to the expertise, and shared legal, operational, and marketing services, of the LF, a world leader in the creation of open source projects and ecosystems.</p>
   - heading: About the Linux Foundation
     imageUrl: /img/1x1-white-pixel.png
     textHTML: >-